-In 2020, Marana Water Airline Lambert System (PWSID# 10138), deactivated one facility, EPDS 001.
+In 2021, Marana Water Airline Lambert System (PWSID# 10138), deactivated one facility, EPDS 001.
 Marana Water did not sample EPDS 001 prior to deactivation and therefore received a missed monitoring violation for not sampling nitrate.
 With the facility being deactivated, Marana is now back in compliance per ADEQ.
+Marana had one 3rd quarter reporting violation.
+Chlorine residual levels were reported late but levels were within compliance.